i4policy/Digital-Policy-Consultation/README.md

 This is the opensource code repository of the digital policy consultation tool that will serve as the backbone for policy consultations across several countries in Africa and beyond.
 It is a digital policy consultation across a nation as a Rails App with two key elements: (a) a ‘collaborative policy-writing’ tool (b) a Facebook messenger bot.
 The consultation will be live for a specified perod, after which the insight, feedback, and deliberation will be consolidated, integrated, and built into a revised citizen-driven national vision for ICT innovation and entrepreneurship.

-## Why does it matter?
+## Work Flows

+We have a [project board](https://github.com/i4policy/policy_consultation/projects/1) that is interacting with our [issues list](https://github.com/i4policy/policy_consultation/issues) and subsequent pull request on those issues; the issues are labeled accordingly and associated with the [four milestones](https://github.com/i4policy/policy_consultation/milestones).

-As far as we know, this will mark the first national online policy consultation in Africa.
+When all the four milestones are completed, we will be ready to deploy the first national online policy consultation in Africa starting July 2nd.

 ## User Stories

+##### User: innovation hub leaders, founders, employees, entrepreneurs, aspiring entrepreneurs, techies, programmers
+##### Admin: Office of Sub-Saharan Country
+##### Policy: Innovation and Entrepreneurship Policy Vision

 ### Web App:
 We are going to modify a fork of Consul (information and documentation can be found below), a civic engagement tool developed by the city council of Madrid from 2015 onward.
 The core user story is as follows: